Azure/service-fabric-mesh-preview/docs/conceptual-docs/appmodel-scenarios-oms-wip.md

 * https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli
 ### Build the Emitter Image

 Make sure we're in the directory for the sample app to emit a log file.
-This should be under `.\samples\src\templates\monitoring\OMS-sidecar-test\Log-Emitter`.
+This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log-Emitter`.

 `docker build -t <acr>.azurecr.io/log-emitter:alpine .`

 ### Build the Log2OMS image

 We can simply retag it as well.
-This should be under `.\samples\src\templates\monitoring\OMS-sidecar-test\Log2OMS`.
+This should be under `.\samples\templates\monitoring\OMS-sidecar-test\Log2OMS`.

 `docker build -t <acr>.azurecr.io/log2oms:alpine-test .`